-It is time to recognize the changes to our environment – recognizing, for example, that we will never be the largest contributor of Blood, Sweat & Cash to the American Red Cross – a multi-billion dollar charity.
+It is time to recognize the changes to our environment: that we will never be the largest contributor of Blood, Sweat & Cash to the American Red Cross – a multi-billion dollar charity – for example.

-Cut Vision 2025 off at 2020, and spend the next year developing a new strategic plan with a realistic timeline.
+We can cut Vision 2025 off at 2020, and spend the next year developing a new strategic plan with a realistic timeline.
 Three to five years is the sweet spot for planning, and its focus should be limited to 3-5 initiatives.
 Vision 2025 is too dated, too bloated, and does not appeal to what we know of current college students (Gen Z, iGen, whatever you want to call them).

 Give up on campus recognition